Seberius/cache_lib/README.md

 # CacheLib
-#### A Ruby caching library implementing Basic, FIFO, LRU and LIRS caches.
+#### A Ruby caching library implementing Basic, FIFO, LRU, TTL and LIRS caches.

 ##### CacheLib is young library and breaking api changes are still possible.
 Please read the release notes before upgrading.
 CacheLib currently implements basic, FIFO, LRU and LIRS caches along with offering thread safe implementations of each.
-Originally a LIRS cache feature fork of [LruRedux](https://github.com/SamSaffron/lru_redux), CacheLib was built to provide a clean base for implementing the LIRS cache in Ruby, along with offering user friendly api.
+Originally a LIRS cache feature fork of [LruRedux](https://github.com/SamSaffron/lru_redux), CacheLib was built to provide a clean base for implementing the LIRS cache in Ruby, along with offering a user friendly api.

 ##### Basic:
 The basic cache is the simplest cache available and forms the base for the others.
 It does NOT have an eviction strategy and will store however much it is given.